 Author: Francesca Spidalieri

 Cyber risk is an underrated but all too real threat to organizations of every size, industry, and sector.
-From the boardroom to the server room, employees and board members must view cybersecurity as an enterprise-wide risk issue and play an active role in the overall security posture of an organization operating in the digital age.
+From the boardroom to the server room, employees and board members must be aware of cyber risk and play an active role in the overall security posture of an organization operating in the digital age.